arkatebi/OpenWorld-problem/README.md

 <a name="title" />
-## Impact of 'Open World Assumption' on evaluation of predictive model
+## Impact of 'Open World Assumption' on assessment of predictive models
 * The open-world problem arises from the open-world assumption: 'the absence of evidence does not amount to the evidence of absence'.
 * In this project, I investigate this problem by taking the advantage